 Modifiable Field prefix.ToolCommand Field Description Command to run the tool, without parameters.
 Possible Values User Defined.
-For example, tool01.ToolCommand=[SystemFolder]\\con- trol.exe The tool command can be a fully qualified path or just the file name.
+For example, tool01.ToolCommand=[SystemFolder]\\control.exe The tool command can be a fully qualified path or just the file name.
 The file must be on the PATH environment variable of the logged in user.
 You can specify executable files but also files that are associated with an executable file.
 Do not use quotation marks, even with a path or file name that contain spaces.
 For example, tool01.ToolCommand=cmd.exe and tool01.ToolCommand=[SystemFolder]\\cmd.exe are equivalent.
-You can use the following folder properties when you define Windows TM tools parameters.
+Note: When you use a backslash in the path, you must enter two backslashes.
+You can use the following folder properties when you define WindowsTM tools parameters.
 The target substitutes the values with the actual path on the target system.
 [WindowsFolder] The target uses the following path to run the tool.
-[WindowsVol-ume]\Windows [SystemFolder] The target uses the following path to run the tool.
-[Windows-Folder]\System32 Folder properties are not relevant for Linux TM targets. lnxcontrol.ToolCommand = /usr/bin/gnome-control-center Value Definition prefix.ToolParameters = prefix.ToolUser =
+[WindowsVolume]\Windows [SystemFolder] The target uses the following path to run the tool.
+[Windows-Folder]\System32 Folder properties are not relevant for LinuxTM targets. lnxcontrol.ToolCommand = /usr/bin/gnome-control-center Value Definition prefix.ToolUser =